Skip to main content

 Club Focus: Community Ages 5-18

-This is a community 4-H club that focuses on a variety of projects decided by the members and volunteer leaders.
-Usually meet the third Saturday of each month.
+Since 1963, this community 4-H club focuses on a variety of projects decided by the members and volunteer leaders.
+Usually meet the third Sunday of each month.

 Contact: Jamie Proctor – jepproctor73@gmail.com